MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 - Consider the capabilities that Azure provides for the high availability of various infrastructure components in your Oracle on Azure IaaS implementation.

 - Carefully select the database protection mode that fulfills your requirements when you use Data Guard for HA and DR. For example, maximum performance mode minimizes the impact on the source but has the highest potential for data loss.
 For more information, see [BCDR for Oracle on Azure Virtual Machines landing zone accelerator](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone) and [Oracle Data Guard protection modes](https://docs.oracle.com/en/database/oracle/oracle-database/21/sbydb/oracle-data-guard-protection-modes.html#GUID-7EF6EFEE-7E31-4F80-9C97-1B25DAA025F8).
-- Consider automating your failover process, for example you can use fast-start failover.
+- Consider automating your failover process.
+For example, you can use fast-start failover.
 - Establish test procedures for your failover processes, and carry out regular testing to avoid any problems.
 - Architect your solution holistically by using Azure-native capabilities, like availability zones, and Oracle-native tools, like Data Guard, to meet your HA and DR requirements.
 The following two examples use Azure-native and Oracle-native components.